ssp21/ssp21-spec/ssp21.md

 If any of the following properties do not hold, then initiator and responder will not agree on the same pair of session keys.

-* If a MitM tampers with the contents of either the *Handshake Begin Request* message or the *Handshake Begin Reply*, the two parties will have different *h* values which will produce different keys when feed into the KDF.
+* If a MitM tampers with the contents of either the *Request Handshake Begin* message or the *Reply Handshake Begin*, the two parties will have different *h* values which will produce different keys when feed into the KDF.

 * If either party is unable to calculate the *input_key_data*